Website by Yakima River Angler Guide Service. All Rights Reserved.

 March: BWOs mid day and Skwala Stoneflies in the afternoon.
 March Browns are getting cranked up.

-April: Skwala and BWOs are still strong and March Browns are at their peak.
+April: Skwala and BWOs in the first week or two and March Browns are at their peak.
 Runoff can be an issue in the spring, but March and April generally produce the Yakima’s best dry fly action for big fish.

 May: Still a few BWOs followed by Mahogany Duns and the epic American Grannom (Mother’s Day Caddis) hatch.
 Salmon Flies in the upper river.

 June: Pale Morning Duns, Big Yellow Mays, Yellow Sallys, Terrestrials and a variety of Caddis.
 Golden Stones and Green Drakes in the upper river.
-Still possible runoff issues in May and June, but the biggest variety of hatches of the year.
+The biggest variety of hatches of the year.

-July: As water temps rise, Summer Stones (short winged stones) and evening caddis begin to emerge in earnest and Hoppers and other terrestrials become important menu items.
+July: Summer Stones and evening Caddis begin to emerge in earnest and Hoppers and other terrestrials become important menu items.

-September: The Yakima drops from summer to fall levels.
+September: The Yakima finishes dropping from summer to fall levels in the first half of the month.
 Generally the best nymphing of the year for numbers of fish.
-Summer Stones in the first few weeks of the month followed by October Caddis and Light Cahills as the water cools.
+Summer Stones in the first few weeks followed by October Caddis and Light Cahills as the water cools.

 A Brief History: Prior to implementing new regulations on the Yakima River from 1983 to 1990, the river was a stock, catch and kill fishery.
 The restoration of wild trout in the Yakima began in 1983 when a selective fishery designation was placed on the river from the mouth of Wilson creek to the Teanaway River and all planting of hatchery fish was stopped in favor of natural reproduction.
 In 1986 bait was prohibited from Roza dam to Easton and in 1988 the river from Roza dam to Easton was designated as a selective fishery.
 The final step in creating a quality wild trout river was taken in 1990 with the designation of the Yakima River from Roza dam to Easton dam as a catch and release fishery.
 Many people worked to finally achieve this goal, but special thanks go to Rolland “Rollie” Schmitten, an avid fly fisher and former Director of Wash.
 Dept. Of Fisheries and former National Director of Marine Fisheries.